-One hundred and fifty years ago today, April 12, 1861, Edmund Ruffin proudly fired a shot at Fort Sumter, the Federal military installation in the Charleston, South Carolina, harbor.
+One hundred and fifty years ago, on April 12, 1861, Edmund Ruffin proudly fired a shot at Fort Sumter, the Federal military installation in the Charleston, South Carolina, harbor.
 Almost ceremonially it began the Civil War.
 Four years and more than 600,000 dead Americans later, Ruffin fired what has been called the last shot of the war when he killed himself, so distressed was he that his beloved Confederacy had lost.

 History is written by the winners, the old adage goes.
 But in the case of the American Civil War that hasn’t been quite true.
 In the decades after the war, the interpretation of it by Southerners and Southern sympathizers dominated our historical understanding.
 Those writers couldn’t turn defeat into military victory on the page, of course, so instead they recast the meaning of the war, transforming it from a war over slavery into a principled defense of “states rights” and a noble “lost cause.”